 The plan is to have six Acts-based episodes with each story set in a major city or region in the book of Acts—places like Jerusalem, Athens, or Macedonia.
 Each episode will open in its biblical context from Luke’s dispatches in the 1st century, and then we’ll fast-forward to the 21st century to tell stories of Gospel advance in that very city or region today.
 I want to underscore that what Jesus began, He continues, and He will complete!
 This is because He is alive, and His Kingdom spans not just continents but centuries, too.
 His Gospel that was powerful in Paul and Luke’s day is still at work in our day as well.

 This resurrection reality is why I wanted to begin the entire story on the north shore of the Sea of Galilee, where the risen Christ appeared to His disciples “just as day was breaking.”
 His resurrection signaled a new day for all of His disciples—both then and now.
-So in August and September, Pete Hansen (who has been the man behind the camera since the beginning) and I were there.
+Pete Hansen (who has been the man behind the camera since the beginning) and I were there.
 It was an unforgettable morning, and I can’t wait to share it with you.
 The masthead picture includes just a glimpse of what’s to come.

 May Christ who came and died and rose and saves be magnified more and more through these stories of His grace.
 Please pray for Pete and me in this venture—for all the miles, borders, and unanswered questions ahead.
 Pray that we will have eyes to see Christ’s work and words to share it—all for His glory.